DevMountain/categorizer/README.md

 }
 ```

-To finish connecting the `App` component definition we need to create a decorator by invoking `connect` and passing in `mapStateToProps`.
+To finish connecting the `App` component definition, we need to create a decorator by invoking `connect` and passing in `mapStateToProps`.
 This will return a function we need to then invoke and pass in our `App` component.
-Finally we'll then want to modify our `export` statement to equal the `decoratedComponent` instead of `App`.
+Finally, we'll then want to modify our `export` statement to equal the `decoratedComponent` instead of `App`.

 Decorators can be created one of two ways: